fynv/Scratcher/README.md

 The second curve controls the volume of the sound effect.

+A control points can be added to a curve by a double-click, and can be edited by dragging.
+The time-map curve is a Cubic Hermite Spline (C1 continuous).
+Therefore, a slope value can be set for each control-point in addition to its position, where a value 0 is most common.
+The volume curve is simpler.
+It is piecewise linear (C0 continuous).

 Optionally, the sound-effect can be mixed with a BGM in real time.

 DJ Scratching resources can be found on internet, for example: